favourdev1/mently-assessment/README.md

 ## Submission

 Please submit your code within the time allotted (2-3 days) via a PR to this repo.
+Please submit your code within the time allotted (2-3 days) via a PR to this repo.

 ## Evaluation Criteria